-As part of the 2024 Architectural Association Summer School, I co-taught the unit CARPETS.
-The studio explored cultural artifacts as tools for historical reconstruction and representation, focusing on displaced monuments within London’s urban fabric.
-Students identified stolen or relocated monuments and developed textile-based design interventions, using storytelling and memory to reimagine cultural identity through non-Western forms of architectural expression.
+As part of the 2024 Architectural Association Summer School, the unit CARPETS was co-taught as a studio exploring cultural artifacts as tools for historical reconstruction and representation.
+The work focused on displaced monuments within London’s urban fabric, with students identifying relocated or removed monuments and developing textile-based design interventions.
+Through storytelling and memory, the studio reimagined cultural identity through alternative forms of architectural expression.

 Invited by UBC NOMAS, I presented a lecture titled Unrolling the Magic Carpet, which unfolded the conceptual foundation behind the Magic Carpet studios taught at UBC SALA.
 The talk reflected on the carpet as both a medium of architectural representation and a site where history, identity, and cultural memory intertwine.
 Through a discussion of student work, I explored how acts of making and storytelling can serve as forms of historical reconstruction—transforming artifacts of the past into spaces of contemporary reflection.
 The lecture also drew connections between architectural drawing, poetry, and protest, positioning representation as an active and political practice capable of addressing themes of displacement, belonging, and collective imagination.

-Set in Vancouver’s Granville Street, this studio examined the shifting identity of retail architecture in an era shaped by digital innovation, changing consumer habits, and urban redevelopment.
-Retail was framed as both a spatial and cultural platform, with students exploring typologies ranging from high-end fashion to everyday services like cafés and grocery stores, many of which now adopt experiential strategies through pop-ups, installations, and community-focused programming.
-The studio emphasized branding, narrative, and storytelling as central to how design shapes identity and frames the value of public-facing commercial spaces.
+This studio examined the shifting identity of retail architecture along Vancouver’s Granville Street in response to digital innovation, changing consumer habits, and urban redevelopment.
+Retail was approached as both a spatial and cultural platform, with students exploring a range of typologies from high-end fashion to everyday services.
+The work emphasized branding, narrative, and storytelling as key drivers in shaping identity and the public role of commercial space.

-This studio positioned the carpet as a medium for rethinking public space through cultural memory and experimental representation.
-Students selected historical carpets connected to their own heritage and unpacked their motifs and geometries to reveal layered social, political, and spatial narratives.
-Through iterative drawing and modeling, these fragments were transformed into architectural propositions, resulting in large-scale carpet plans and interpretive spatial studies.
-The studio highlighted how artifacts can serve as frameworks for historical reconstruction and new forms of spatial imagination.
+This studio examined the carpet as a medium for rethinking public space through cultural memory and experimental representation.
+Students analyzed historical carpets from their own cultural contexts, deconstructing motifs and geometries to reveal layered social, political, and spatial narratives.
+Through iterative drawing and modeling, these elements were transformed into architectural propositions, resulting in large-scale carpet drawings and interpretive spatial studies.

 Invited by Architectural Record, I gave a lecture on architecture and its alternatives, discussing how my practice and teaching continually inform one another.
 I emphasized the importance of designing studio syllabi that encourage students from diverse backgrounds to research their own identities and histories, fostering a pedagogy grounded in cultural exchange and mutual learning.
 The talk advocated for moving beyond the dominant Western lens traditionally taught in architecture schools, toward a more inclusive and globally informed approach to architectural education.